dasch-swiss/dsp-tools/knora/README.md

 ```

 - project_iri: The IRI of the project the list is associated with
-- labels: Language dependent labels, e.g. ```{"en": "yes", "de": "nein"}```.
+- labels: Language dependent labels, e.g. `{"en": "yes", "de": "nein"}`
 - comments: Language dependent comments to the node
-- parent_iri: If None, it is a root note, otherwise the IRI of the parent list node (possibly the root note of the list).
+- parent_iri: If `None`, it is a root node, otherwise the IRI of the parent node has to be provided (this could also be the root
+  node)

 #### get_lists()

-Get information about the lists of a given project
+Returns information about the lists of a given project.

 ```python
 get_lists(